asmahu/Historical-site/README.md

     - Validator Testing
-      - HTML
+       HTML
-	         [No errors were returned when passing through the official](W3C validator)
+	         [No errors were returned when passing through the official](W3C validator) CSS
-      - CSS
           [NO errors were found when passing through the official](jigsaw validator)

     - Deployment
-         - The site was deployed to Github Pages.
+         -The site was deployed to Github Pages.
 The steps are as follows:
 	   In the Githop desktop application, navigate to the File tab from  Add local repository section.  then new file section and upload the files. and push it from navigation bar section.
            To live link can be found here (http://github.com/asmahu/Historical-site)